CentralLabFacilities/simple_robot_gaze/README.md

 This file must reside in ~/.config/simplerobotgaze.yaml

+This client features various remote control functions, these are usually available under /$scope_topic_prefix/robotgaze/$something .
+The default is /robot/robotgaze/$something

+    scope_topic_prefix:
+        - robot

 In order to pause robot gaze from controlling the robot simply send "true" (bool msg) to:

-    $prefix/robotgaze/set/pause using either RSB or ROS.
+    $scope_topic_prefix/robotgaze/set/pause using either RSB or ROS

 In order to directly send gaze targets send PointStamped msgs (ROS) or SphericalDirectionFloat (RSB) to:

-    $prefix/robotgaze/set/gaze
+    $scope_topic_prefix/robotgaze/set/gaze

-# ROS remote control support is enabled by default, if you wish to control Gaze remotely via
-# RSB set this to "1"
+ROS remote control support is enabled by default.
+If you wish to control SRG remotely via RSB set this to "1".
+If you don't know what RSB is, leave this value "0"

     enable_rsb_remote_control:
         - 0

 The priority of input data streams, the first entry has the highest priority